Is This a Best Practice?

 And the course is:

 Where can you attend these courses?
 All around the world.
-Here is the upcoming schedule with dates and locations:
+Here is the upcoming schedule with all the dates and locations for all our courses:

 Don’t wait.
 You don’t know when the next fatality or major regulatory issue will occur.
-You need effective investigations of precursor incidents.
-For example, nobody died in the incident in the video below.
-It could have been a multiple fatality.
-The question that remains is … DID THEY LEARN?
+You need effective investigations of precursor incidents to prevent major accidents.